-Part V. Land Transactions (will be updated later in the semester)
+Part V. Land Transactions

 In this section, we will study the process for buying and selling real property.
 We will also look at the various promises that are explicit and implicit in land sales and learn how the recording system works.